microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

 In this exercise, you will connect remotely to the Ubuntu desktop in the VM that you created in the previous exercise.
 To do so, you need a client that supports [Xfce](https://xfce.org/), which is a lightweight desktop environment for Linux.

 1. If you don't already have an Xfce client installed, download the [X2Go client](https://wiki.x2go.org/doku.php/download:start) and install it before continuing with this exercise.
-X2Go is a free and open-source Xfce solution that works on a variety of operating system,s including Windows and OS X. The instructions in this exercise assume you are using X2Go, but you may use any client that supports Xfce.
+X2Go is a free and open-source Xfce solution that works on a variety of operating systems, including Windows and OS X. The instructions in this exercise assume you are using X2Go, but you may use any client that supports Xfce.

 1. Return to the "data-science-rg" resource group in the Azure portal.
 Click the "data-science-vm" resource to open it in the portal.